Teaching with Personality: How to Use Pop Culture, Music, and Gaming to Engage Students in High School English

-Sometimes teaching can feel like a show—you feel like you need to perform for your students, their parents, other teachers, and, especially, admin.
-With the inundation and pressure of curricula, standards, testing requirements, lofty literature goals, classic literature, cultural relevance, classroom management, etc. etc. etc. (and, of course, not all those things are negative at all), it can feel like there is no room for you to be you in the classroom.
+Sometimes teaching high school English can feel like a show—you feel like you need to perform for your students, their parents, other teachers, and, especially, admin.
+With the inundation and pressure of curricula, standards, testing requirements, lofty literature goals, classic literature, cultural relevance, classroom management strategies, etc. etc. etc. (and, of course, not all those things are negative at all), it can feel like there is no room for you to be you in the classroom.
 The person you are on the weekend—maybe one who creates meticulously organized playlists, streams reality TV like there’s no tomorrow, religiously watches F1 qualifying and race day every weekend—doesn’t really get to show up in that classroom with so many pressures.

 Being a real person in your classroom isn’t unprofessional.
 Go watch a seasoned teacher whose students love them—they are unapologetically themselves and are genuinely having fun with their students.